expand/collapse risk warning

 CFDs come with a high risk of losing money rapidly due to leverage.
 71% of accounts lose money when trading CFDs with this provider.
 You should understand how CFDs work and consider if you can take the risk of losing your money.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-71% of retail investor accounts lose money when trading CFDs with this provider.
+76% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

-71% of retail investor accounts lose money when trading CFDs with this provider.
+76% of retail investor accounts lose money when trading CFDs with this provider.

 Trading Terms

-Speculation vs Investment: 2024 beginner's guide
+Speculation vs investment: beginner's guide

-Nevertheless, though, a surprising number of traders begin their journey as an investor end up being a speculator without realizing it.
-Understanding your objective when trading couldn’t be more important, and since investors and speculators take very different paths it’s essential to be aware of what speculating and investing involve.
+Many prospective traders need clarification about the differences between speculation and investment.
+Newcomers to the market often fall into the trap of thinking that both are the same thing.
+This isn’t the case.
+Nevertheless, though, a surprising number of traders begin their journey as an investor and end up being a speculator without realizing it.
+Understanding your objective when trading couldn’t be more important, and since investors and speculators take very different paths, it’s essential to be aware of what speculating and investing involve.

 What does “investing” mean?

-The dictionary definition of the word “investment” revolves around spending a set sum of money on a financial instrument, business, or project in order to gain profits.
+The dictionary definition of the word “investment” revolves around spending a set sum of money on a financial instrument, business, or project to gain profits.
 Essentially, investment is about putting your money into something you believe has value – usually funds or shares.

 Although there are no hard and fast rules for investing, it makes sense to follow some sensible protocols to avoid costly errors.
 These include: